Navigator's Starcharts

 Navigator's Starcharts is a 1981 role-playing game supplement for Traveller published by Judges Guild.

 Contents

-Navigator's Starcharts contains enough blank maps to record six complete sectors of 16 subsectors each, for Traveller.
+Navigator's Starcharts is a play aid that comes with blank maps to record complete sectors and subsectors of space.

 Publication history

 Navigator's Starcharts was written by Dave Sering and was published in 1981 by Judges Guild as a 112-page book.

 Reception

 William A. Barton reviewed Navigator's Starcharts in The Space Gamer No. 43.
 Barton commented that "Navigator's Starcharts will save you considerable time and expense (unless you have a source of cheap photocopies) in your excursions into stellar cartography."